Mesocarb

-Mesocarb, sold under the brand name Sidnocarb or Sydnocarb and known by the developmental code name MLR-1017, is a psychostimulant medication which has been used in the treatment of psychiatric disorders and for a number of other indications in the Soviet Union and Russia.
-It is currently under development for the treatment of Parkinson's disease and sleep disorders.
+Mesocarb, sold under the brand name Sidnocarb or Sydnocarb and known by the developmental code name MLR-1017, is a stimulant medication which has been used in the treatment of psychiatric disorders and for a number of other indications in the Soviet Union and Russia.
+It is currently undergoing research trials for potential application in treating Parkinson's disease and sleep disorders.
 It is taken by mouth.

 The drug is a selective dopamine reuptake inhibitor (DRI).
 It is an unusual and unique DRI, acting as a negative allosteric modulator and non-competitive inhibitor of the dopamine transporter (DAT).
 Chemically, mesocarb contains amphetamine within its structure but has been modified and extended at the amine with a sydnone imine-containing moiety.

 Mesocarb was first described by 1971.
 It was used as a pharmaceutical drug until 2008.
 In 2021, its nature as a DAT allosteric modulator was reported.
 As of February 2023, mesocarb was in phase 1 clinical trials for Parkinson's disease.
 The active enantiomer, armesocarb, is also being developed.